elixirhub/events-TeSS-to-iAnn/README.md

   --start TEXT       Start date
   --help             Show this message and exit.
 ```
+>## Notice
-If you are using a virtual environment to manage your dependencies you will have to activate before running the script:
+>If you are using a virtual environment to manage your dependencies you will have to activate before running the script:

 ```{r, engine='bash', count_lines}
 cd [SCRIPT_PATH]